 At this stage, the buyer is a stranger to your company.
 They will be researching to help them understand the nature of their problem and what they can do about it.

 The buyer knows they need a solution to their problem, considering viable options.
 If the buyer shows interest in what your company offers, they will become a lead.

 At this stage, the buyer decides which option and which business to buy from.
 If the buyer chooses your business, they will become a customer.

 Once a customer has purchased from your company, this stage involves giving them a second-to-none experience.
 Happy customers are invaluable to your business and will freely recommend your products or services.

 So, Where Do Blogs Fit into the Buyer’s Journey?

-This is where your blogs fit in.
-They need to be educational and informative, answering your prospects’ questions.
+It is where your blogs fit in.
+They need to be educational and informative, answering your prospects' questions.